Boyheartbeats/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

-Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2024-11-08T22:18:01.1246358Z`, an employee on the "threat-hunt-lab" device successfully established a connection to the remote IP address `176.198.159.33` on port `9001`.
-The connection was initiated by the process `tor.exe`, located in the folder `c:\users\employee\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
-There were a couple of other connections to sites over port `443`.

 Searched the DeviceNetworkEvents table for any indication the TOR browser was used to establish connection using any of the known TOR ports.
 On May `19`, `2025`, at `9:37:12` AM, the user account dbwindowsadmin on the device db-defender-lab successfully initiated a network connection to the IP address `150.230.20.28` over TCP port `9001`.
 This connection was made using the executable `tor.exe`, located in the folder `C:\Users\DBWindowsadmin\Desktop\Tor Browser\Browser\TorBrowser\Tor\`.
 TCP port `9001` is commonly used by Tor relays for onion routing traffic, indicating that the Tor Browser was likely active on this system at the time.
 There were a couple connection to sites over `443` as well.

 **Query used to locate events:**